 Do you think that everything should be fair?
 Why or why not?
 As a class, make a list of things that should be fair in the world.
 The video says, "You can't have every everything that you want." which we know is true.
 But what about everything we need?
 What's the difference between a want and a need?

-Watch the CBC Kids video Worries.
+Action Watch the CBC Kids video Worries.

-What are some things that worry you?
+Conversation What are some things that worry you?
 There are some families that worry about their needs, not their wants.
 Why is that a problem?
 What are some ways that you know your school or community helps people get their needs met?

-Please watch the video Equity, Equality and Social Justice

-In the video, how do the boxes work to help each child?
-If the boxes were only there for one day, why would that be a problem?

-Charity can be similar to equality, where we are trying to find a box every time somebody needs one.
-Justice is similar to achieving equity and social justice by creating permanent solutions where the need for boxes is gone.
-Why is it important to create changes so that people who are hungry don't just rely on others to share with them?

-Additional Texts

-Lulu and the Hunger Monster by Erik Talkin

-My Food, Your Food, Our Food by Emma Carlson Berne

-Saturday at the Food Pantry by Diane O'Neill

-Maddi's Fridge by Lois Brandt

-Maddi's Fridge
+Action Please watch the video Equity, Equality and Social Justice Conversation In the video, do both people need glasses?
+How can you tell?
+Why do you think the glasses don't work for both people the same way?
+Additional Texts Lulu and the Hunger Monster by Erik Talkin My Food, Your Food, Our Food by Emma Carlson Berne Saturday at the Food Pantry by Diane O'Neill Maddi's Fridge by Lois Brandt Conversation Maddi's Fridge.
 This book tells us, "The more we talk about empty refrigerators, the fewer there will be."
 What do you think that means?
 Why is this true?
 How can you help spread the message?
 Why is it important that Maddi's friend didn't just give her a snack everyday?

-Challenge Questions

-Make a list of things that everyone needs.
+Reflection Questions Make a list of things that everyone needs.
 How can we make sure everyone gets these things?
 Charity is about helping people directly.
 For example, if you see someone who is hungry and you share your lunch with them, that's an act of charity.
 It's kind and makes a difference right away.
 Justice, on the other hand, is about making sure that everyone is treated fairly and has what they need in the first place.
 It's like fixing the problem so that people don't have to rely on others to help them.
 For instance, if you and your friends notice that some kids don't have enough supplies for school, and you work together to make sure everyone gets what they need, that's seeking justice.
 What are some other examples of justice that you and your class can think of?

 WEEK 2: What is Food Insecurity?
 What are the Interrelated Issues?
 Overcoming poverty is not a gesture of charity.
-It is the protection of a fundamental human right, the right to dignity and a decent life."

--Nelson Mandela, former president of South Africa

-Household food insecurity exists when there is a compromise in the quality of food consumed (moderate food insecurity) or there is reduced food intake and disrupted eating patterns (severe food insecurity).

-Watch What is Food Insecurity?
+It is the protection of a fundamental human right, the right to dignity and a decent life." -Nelson Mandela, former president of South Africa Household food insecurity exists when there is a compromise in the quality of food consumed (moderate food insecurity) or there is reduced food intake and disrupted eating patterns (severe food insecurity).
+Action Watch What is Food Insecurity?